 NCARB is proud to have a diverse staff who are subject-matter experts in their given fields, and we’re dedicated to ensuring that all staff have access to growth opportunities.
 Learn more about the members of our management team.
 Here’s how we’re encouraging EDI for our employees:

-- Compensation, Promotions, and Structure—To further ensure equity at every level of the organization, our Human Resources team is in the process of auditing our compensation packages, promotion process, and management structure.
+- Compensation, Promotions, and Structure—To further ensure equity at every level of the organization, our Human Resources team recently conducted an audit of our compensation packages, with a review of our promotion process and management structure planned for the near future.
 Their findings will inform necessary changes to combat any effects of implicit bias in our internal systems.

 - Community Impact—We have also committed ourselves to the pursuit of new approaches that will deploy our voice to impact our local DC community through service, volunteering, and beyond.